cjoakim/azure-cognitive-search-example/README.md

 These values can be obtained from Azure Portal once your above resources have been created;
 see the keys section of the UI for each service.

-Please use your own name and not cjoakim for your Azure Services!
+Please use your own name, and not cjoakim, for your Azure Services!

 ```
 AZURE_SUBSCRIPTION_ID= ... your Azure Subscription Id ...